DKZomb0/LAloadtest/README.md

 4. **Interact with the API:**
    - Open the automatically generated API docs at `http://localhost:8000/docs` to explore and invoke endpoints.
+   - Launch the real-time dashboard at `http://localhost:8000/ui` to create tests and monitor them through a graphical interface.
    - Use the `/tests` endpoints to create, start, stop, and inspect load tests.
    - Subscribe to real-time updates via WebSocket at `ws://localhost:8000/ws/tests/{test_id}`.
    - Point your downstream service callbacks to `POST http://localhost:8000/callbacks` and include the `correlation_token` returned in each outbound request.